Makeve/lemp-students-selenium/7-selenium-testing/writing-your-first-test.md

 1. **Execute the Test**:
    - Run the `FirstSeleniumTest` class to execute the test and verify that it works as expected.
+      - In IntelliJ or Eclipse, right-click the class → Run `'FirstSeleniumTest'`.

+Observe Chrome launching, performing the search, printing the test result, and closing.
+> ✅ If it runs successfully, your Selenium setup and Maven project are correctly configured.

 ---